monaca/monaca-cli/README.md

-download  ......  download a project from Monaca Cloud upload  ........  upload a project to Monaca Cloud remote build  ..  build a project on Monaca Cloud preview  .......  run a local web server for preview demo  ..........  display the app appereance on iOS and Android debug  .........  run app on device using Monaca Debugger
+download  ......  download a project from Monaca Cloud upload  ........  upload a project to Monaca Cloud remote build  ..  build a project on Monaca Cloud remote config  ..  open the project configuration on Monaca Cloud preview  .......  run a local web server for preview demo  ..........  display the app appereance on iOS and Android debug  .........  run app on device using Monaca Debugger